Anna Styazhkina

 She was the runner-up at the World U12 Girls' Championship in 2009 and at the World U14 Girls' Championship in 2011.

 Chess career

 Styazhkina also won the U12 Girls' division of the European Youth Chess Championship in 2008 and the U16 Girls' in 2013.
-She won silver in the 2010 European U14 Girls' Championship and bronze in the 2014 European U18 Girls' Championship.
+She won silver in the 2007 European U10 Girls' Championship and 2010 European U14 Girls' Championship and bronze in the 2014 European U18 Girls' Championship.

 She played for "Peter Rook 1" team that took first place in the 2015 Russian Youth Team Championship.
 In this competition she also won the prize for the best female player, thanks to her 8.5/9 score and a 2485 performance rating.

 In 2016, she won the Women's Saint Petersburg Chess Championship.

 She comes from a chess family: her father Viacheslav is an International Master and Peter Svidler's first trainer, and her mother Olga is a Woman Grandmaster.